Zhores Alferov: Political career

 Alferov was elected to the Russian Parliament, the State Duma, in 1995 as a deputy for the political party Our Home – Russia, generally considered to be supportive of the policies of President Boris Yeltsin.
-In 1999 he was elected again, this time on the list of the Communist Party of the Russian Federation.
+In 1999, he was elected again, this time on the list of the Communist Party of the Russian Federation.
 He was re-elected in 2003 and again in 2007, when he was placed second on the party's federal electoral list behind Gennady Zyuganov and ahead of Nikolai Kharitonov, even though he was not a member of the party.

 Non-profit service

 Alferov served on the advisory council of CRDF Global.

-Illness and death

-Since November 2018, Alferov suffered from hypertensive emergency.
-He died at the age of 88 on 1 March 2019.

 Personal life

-Alferov's wife was named Tamara Darskaya.
-Together they had two children, a son Ivan and a daughter Olga.
+He was married to Tamara Darskaya.
+Together they had two children; a son, Ivan, and a daughter, Olga.

 Alferov was an atheist and expressed objections to religious education.
-He was one of the signers of the open letter to President Vladimir Putin from members of the Russian Academy of Sciences against clericalisation of Russia.
+He was one of the signers of the open letter to President Vladimir Putin from members of the Russian Academy of Sciences against clericalization of Russia.